 1. Templo Mayor

 Centro Histórico is Spanish for “historic center.”
 Taking that into consideration, there’s no better place to start your tour than the Aztec ruins of Templo Mayor.
 Spanish for “main temple,” the site is a critical reason that Centro Histórico is on the UNESCO World Heritage List.
-Mexico City’s sprawling metropolis was built directly over the former Aztec capital of Tenochtitlan, and Templo Mayor and nearby El Zócalo – the second largest square in the world – were two of the powerful empire’s sacred locations.
+Mexico City’s sprawling metropolis was built directly over the former Aztec capital of Tenochtitlan, and Templo Mayor and nearby El Zócalo – one of the largest squares in the world – were two of the powerful empire’s sacred locations.

 Spend an hour or two walking through the temple and browsing the exhibits in the museum.
 Archaeologists are still actively working the site, but what they’ve discovered so far tells an incredibly compelling epic of Mesoamerican history.